josdejong/mathjs/docs/reference/functions/std.md

 over all elements will be calculated by default, unless an axis is specified in which case the standard deviation will be computed along that axis.

-For a multi dimensional array or matrix, is possible to compute the standard deviation along the rows or columns by specifying the dimension as the second argument.
+Additionally, it is possible to compute the standard deviation along the rows or columns of a matrix by specifying the dimension as the second argument.

 Optionally, the type of normalization can be specified as the final parameter.
 The parameter `normalization` can be one of the following values: